mattarderne/rdrn.dev/writing/groupby1/_posts/2020-07-13-snowflake-field-notes.md

 layout: post
 title: Snowflake Field Notes
 date: '2020-07-12 19:17:00'
 excerpt: "This is a technical intro to deploying Snowflake data warehouse, as a follow on from my previous post.
-This may be useful if you have decided to implement Snowflake."
+This may be useful if you have decided to implement Snowflake.
+In this post, we’ll be taking a look into my notebook on storing.
+Specifically, the things I’ve noted as useful when implementing Snowflake.
+These few notes, scripts and points of reference should save you some time and get you out onto the water sooner.

+Welcome to my pocket notebook, heading _**Snowflake Important Things - Jan 2020.**_"
 exclude: false
 tags:
 - Data